iits-consulting/otc-auth/README.md

 ## Manage Access Key and Secret Key Pair

-You can use the OTC-Auth tool to download the AK/SK pair directly from the OTC.
-It will download the "ak-sk-env.sh" file to the current directory.
+You can use the OTC-Auth tool to download permanent AK/SK pairs directly from the OTC.
+A file called "ak-sk-env.sh" will be created in the current directory.
 The file contains four environment variables.

 `otc-auth access-token create --os-domain-name <os_domain_name> --region <region>`

+If a temporary AK/SK pair is needed instead, use the following command:

+`otc-auth temp-access-token create --os-domain-name <os_domain_name> --region <region> -t <lifetime in seconds>`

+This will generate a temporary AK/SK pair (valid for 15m by default, if the `-t` argument is not given), saved to "ak-sk-env.sh".
+The file will contain five environment variables.

-The "ak-sk-env.sh" file must then be sourced before you can start using the environment variables.
+The "ak-sk-env.sh" file must then be `source`-ed before you can start using the environment variables.

 ## Openstack Integration